 focused on faculty development, teaching and learning, academic success, and the first

 The style of The Toolbox tends to be informal and conversational.
 The content is presented in a manner that intentionally links theory with practice.
 More important, contributors present evidence-based practices in higher education in an accessible manner that allows faculty to easily apply those practices to their own courses and teaching.
 Articles, tables, figures, and references should adhere to APA (American Psychological Association) style.
 In addition:

 - Typically, Toolbox articles include no more than 3-5 references.

 - Active voice, third person is the preferred writing style.

 - Statements or analysis should be evidence-based.

-- Submissions should be sent via email as a Microsoft Word attachment.
+- Submissions should be uploaded as Microsoft Word documents.

 Original articles should be no longer than 1,500 words.
 The editor reserves the right